-Dissertations submitted to the university through the ETD process are also deposited in the UM Library's online electronic archive, DRUM (Digital Repository at the University of Maryland, http://drum.lib.umd.edu/).
+Dissertations submitted to the university through the ETD process are also deposited in the UM Library's online electronic archive, Digital Repository at the University of Maryland (DRUM).
 This is a free public archive of academic work by university faculty and graduate students.
 The submission of the dissertation to the university in fulfillment of degree requirements grants the university the one-time, non-exclusive right to publish the document on DRUM.